French Rite: The Fifth Order (Le Ve Ordre)

-The Fifth Order occupies a unique position within the French Rite system, created not as a degree for conferral but as a scholarly and administrative body.
-In the 1780s, as the Chamber of Degrees (Chambre des Grades) worked zealously to codify the symbolic grades and select high degree rituals, they systematically selected, eliminated, and merged various degrees to establish the four Orders of the French Rite: Élu, Écossais, Chevalier de l'Épée, and Rose-Croix.
+The Fifth Order occupies a unique position within the French Rite system, created not as a grade for conferral but as a scholarly and administrative body.
+In the 1780s, as the Chamber of Grades (Chambre des Grades) worked zealously to codify the symbolic grades and select high grades rituals, they systematically selected, eliminated, and merged various grades to establish the four Orders of the French Rite: Élu, Écossais, Chevalier de l'Épée, and Rose-Croix.
 During this process, numerous grades were set aside, leading to the creation of a fifth Order within the Grand Metropolitan Chapter of the Grand Orient de France.

-This Order was established as a venue for conversation and study or different ritual practices and history as a conservatory of the Orders of Wisdom, Scholar masons were sent all over France to research and find rituals, after they compiled over 1000 different rituals, they diligently studied them all, compiling them into different categories, relevance, historicity, falsification, authenticity and other criteria, out of over a thousand degrees they retained only four Orders, for the Orders of Wisdom to be conferred and decided to keep 81 degrees to be studied by the fifth Order, only as historical curiosities to be preserved but not conferred.
+This Order was established as a venue for conversation and study or different ritual practices and history as a conservatory of the Orders of Wisdom, Scholar masons were sent all over France to research and find rituals, after they compiled over 1000 different rituals, they diligently studied them all, compiling them into different categories, relevance, historicity, falsification, authenticity and other criteria, out of over a thousand rituals and systems they retained only four Orders, for the Orders of Wisdom to be conferred and decided to keep 81 rituals to be studied by the fifth Order, only as historical curiosities to be preserved but not conferred.

-The extensive collection of 81 degrees was methodically organized into nine series: the first series encompassing the most primitive grades (such as Intendant of Buildings); the second series containing the Élu grades; the third series comprising intermediate grades without posterity; the fourth and fifth series consisting of Scottish grades that served as models for the Second Order; the sixth series including chivalric grades; the seventh series providing models for the Rose-Croix; the eighth series containing grades like Knight of the Temple and Knight of the Sun; and the ninth series encompassing alchemical, hermetic, and other grades.
+The extensive collection of 81 rituals was methodically organized into nine series: the first series encompassing the most primitive grades (such as Intendant of Buildings); the second series containing the Élu grades; the third series comprising intermediate grades without posterity; the fourth and fifth series consisting of Scottish grades that served as models for the Second Order; the sixth series including chivalric grades; the seventh series providing models for the Rose-Croix; the eighth series containing grades like Knight of the Temple and Knight of the Sun; and the ninth series encompassing alchemical, hermetic, and other grades.